heimannch/abcnet/README.md

 The goal of abcnet is to compute scores for a abundant-concordant cytokine network.
+This code is an adaptation of Vésteinn Thorsson, ISB, code redo of 2017 code of David Gibbs, ISB
 ## Installation

 You can install the development version of abcnet from